TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

       :class:`TestRunner` objects should respect this flag and return without running any additional tests.

-      For example, this feature is used by the :class:`TextTestRunner` class to stop the test framework when the user signals an interrupt from the keyboard.
+      For example, this feature is used by the :class:`TextTestRunner` kundi to stop the test framework when the user signals an interrupt kutoka the keyboard.
 Interactive tools which provide :class:`TestRunner`
       implementations can use this in a similar manner.

-   The following methods of the :class:`TestResult` class are used to maintain the internal data structures, and may be extended in subclasses to support additional reporting requirements.
+   The following methods of the :class:`TestResult` kundi are used to maintain the internal data structures, and may be extended in subclasses to support additional reporting requirements.
 This is particularly useful in building tools which support interactive reporting while tests are being run.